HimanshuArora1234/UserService/README.md

 Technical stack to be used for this service consists of
  - **Scala** which brings the power of OOP & Functional programming together.
 Scala provides a way to reason about performing many operations in parallel– in an efficient and non-blocking way using `Futures` which also concludes in better utilisation of CPU cores.
  - **Play Framework** allows us to create RESTFul API and microservices at ease.
 It is a non-blocking, asynchronous and stateless framework and designed in a way to increase the productivity and facilitate fast delivery.
 Hence a perfect choice for microservices architecture.
+ - **Akka actors** simplify the construction of concurrent and distributed applications on the JVM.
+This microservice uses actors for tracking the user login & logout events.
+Detailed description available later in the document.

  ### Design & Architecture